 How can you prevent breast engorgement?

-- Breast-feed your baby whenever he or she shows signs of hunger.
+- Make sure that your baby is latching on and feeding well.
 If your breasts are hard and overfilled, let out (express) enough to soften your nipples before putting your baby to the breast.

 Frequently Asked Questions

 Other Places To Get Help

 - American Academy of Pediatrics (2009).
 Feeding your baby: Breast and bottle.
 In SP Shelov et al., eds., Caring For Your Baby And Young Child: Birth to Age 5, 5th ed., chap.
 4, pp. 91–93.
 New York: Bantam.